Coaching, refereeing in Ghana football doesn't impress me - Kurt Okraku

 15th December 2025 5:59:17 PM

 This was confirmed by the Communications Director of the Ghana Football Association (GFA), Henry Asante Twum, in an interview with Accra-based radio station Asempa FM on December 15.
-He stated that ahead of the official squad announcement, a provisional list is expected to be released by all qualified nations on May 11, with the final squad to be released on June 1.
+He explained that all qualified nations are required by FIFA to announce their provisional squads on April 11, 2026, with final lists due before midnight on June 1, 2026.

 “All qualified teams, including the Black Stars of Ghana, are mandated by FIFA to announce their provisional squad on April 11, 2026.
 The final squads for the tournament must be announced before midnight on June 1, 2026,” he said.

-He added that Ghanaian players performing well domestically or abroad will all be considered for selection.
+He added that players performing well both domestically and abroad will be considered for selection.

 “Every Ghanaian player with a strong performance is closely monitored by the technical team, and regardless of where they play, they will be given a call-up,” Asante Twum noted.

-The Black Stars will open their World Cup campaign against Panama on June 17 in Toronto, before facing England in Boston on June 23.
-Their final group match against Croatia is scheduled for June 27 in Philadelphia.
+The Black Stars will open their campaign against Panama on June 17 in Toronto, before facing England on June 23 in Boston.
+They will conclude the group stage against Croatia on June 27 in Philadelphia.

-Next year’s tournament will mark Ghana’s fifth appearance at football’s biggest stage, having previously competed in 2006, 2010, 2014, and 2022.
-The team’s most memorable run came in 2010, when they reached the quarter-finals in South Africa.
+The 2026 tournament, which will be co-hosted by the USA, Canada and Mexico, will mark Ghana’s fifth appearance at the World Cup, having previously competed in 2006, 2010, 2014 and 2022.
+Their best performance came in 2010, when they reached the quarter-finals in South Africa.

 Ghana legend Asamoah Gyan has expressed confidence that the Black Stars can advance beyond the group stage at the 2026 World Cup, despite being placed in a challenging Group L.